RyanFok8/Kibana-Test-for-RDFox/README.md

 `/tmp` and `/var/folders` exclusively.
 Make sure the repository is cloned in one of those locations or follow the instructions from the [documentation](https://docs.docker.com/desktop/settings/mac/#file-sharing) to add more locations.

-Make sure your Docker Desktop is opened and clone this repository onto the Docker host that will run the stack with the command below:
+Make sure your Docker Desktop is opened and clone this repository onto the Docker host that will run the stack:

 ```sh
 git clone https://github.com/deviantony/docker-elk.git